 To protect from scratches, place walk-off area rugs or mats inside exterior doorways to collect small bits of gravel.
 We recommend using felt protectors on the legs of furniture and replacing plastic or metal casters with rubber wheels.
 Replace plastic or metal casters on chairs with rubber wheels and lift rather than slide heavy objects across the floor.

-*Occasional wet mopping is permitted for Pergo Outlast+ only.
+*Occasional wet mopping is permitted only for Pergo floors with SpillProtect or Wetprotect.

 For chocolate, grease, juice and wine stains, use lukewarm water and a non-abrasive cleaner.
 Nail polish, tar, markers, crayon, lipstick, ink and cigarette burns can be removed using nail polish remover or denatured alcohol.
 For candle wax and chewing gum, scrape carefully with a blunt plastic scraper.